 Become a regular

 Perhaps most importantly, don't let a one-time event become the extent of your support for local retailers or services.
-Instead, make a commitment to shop small the other 364 days a year.
-It might take a bit more effort on your part, but you will invariably help strengthen your neighborhood as well as your local economy.
+Instead, commit to shopping small the other 364 days a year.
+It might take a bit more effort, but you will invariably help strengthen your neighborhood and your local economy.

 Changing the way retail works, one business at a time